How to spot a scam

 - someone you don’t know has your personal details

-- your bank (or another institution that you trust) calls or texts you to ask for personal information or money
+- someone claiming to be your bank (or another institution that you trust) calls or texts you to ask for personal information or money

 - you’re threatened or made to feel afraid